XHiddenProjects/shortcutJS/README.md

 make sure you unbind it before _creating a listener_

 ## stripping
-This is for security tool that prevents any XSS injection onto the software, It takes a long string and splits in and returns into on character.
+This is for security tool that prevents any XSS injection onto the software, It takes a long string and splits in and returns into one character.

 Example:
 `"<h1>" (before striped) -> "<" (after stripped)`